Toncoin (TON) in 2025: Can Telegram’s Distribution Machine Turn a Layer-1 Into a Consumer Chain?

 Developer ergonomics.
 The on-ramp for builders is the mini-app paradigm (bots, web apps, and wallet intents).
 Instead of forcing a cold start on a standalone dApp, teams can ship in a familiar UI, then progressively disclose deeper on-chain features (custody choices, staking, swaps, token-gated access).
 For growth teams, this compresses the classic activation funnel: discovery → account creation → first transaction can happen in one chat thread.

 Data exhaust.
-The other often-missed detail: messaging contexts generate rich first-party intent signals (e.g., a community around sports betting, creator fandoms, or micro-commerce).
+The other often-missed detail: messaging contexts generate rich first-party intent signals (e.g., a community around sports speculating, creator fandoms, or micro-commerce).
 When permissioned and privacy-preserving, those signals can route users toward relevant on-chain actions with a much higher success rate than generic web traffic.

 3) What changed between 2023 and 2025